 Determining Whether You Need Chapter 7 or Chapter 13 Bankruptcy

-There are many types of bankruptcy claims available in North Carolina, as detailed by the North Carolina Bar Association.
-However, Chapter 7 or Chapter 13 are commonly chosen.
-Consumers can file both of these cases individually, or as a joint-married couple.
+Several types of bankruptcy claims are available in North Carolina, as detailed by the North Carolina Bar Association.
+However, Chapter 7 or Chapter 13 are typically the most common but have key differences between them.
+Your best option is based on your specific situation and needs.

 Chapter 7 Bankruptcy

 Another way of referring to a Chapter 7 bankruptcy is as a liquidation.
-Those filing for this type of bankruptcy are asking the court system to clear out all of their debt.
-When debts discharge, that means the debtor (the person filing for bankruptcy) may have to give up some of their property, with a few exceptions.
+When you file for this type of bankruptcy you are asking the court system to clear out all of your debt.
+When these debts are discharged, some may have to give up some of their assets or property, but most retain everything.

-The exceptions include property the government considers exempt property.
+Exceptions include property the government considers exempt under North Carolina law.
 In many Chapter 7 bankruptcy cases, all of a debtor’s property is exempt.
-If the debtor has debt through a secured creditor, a Chapter 7 bankruptcy may not be a good option
+If you have acquired debt through a secured creditor, a Chapter 7 bankruptcy may not be the best option.
+This type of bankruptcy may allow secured creditors to seize property to secure an underlying debt even after discharge.

 Chapter 13 Bankruptcy